Is This the End of Intra-EU BIT Arbitrations?

 To read the full text of this post by Duane Morris partner Steve Nichol, please visit the Duane Morris London Blog.

-Can Climate Change and Infrastructure Projects Co-Exist?
+Climate Change and Construction Revisited

 © 2009- Duane Morris LLP.
 Duane Morris is a registered service mark of Duane Morris LLP.